Juxdeen/mPharma-Take-Home-Test/README.md

 ## MPharmaTest - Python
-Automated test scripts written in python with selenium, gherkin and behave\
+Automated test scripts written in python with selenium, gherkin and behave
-Java version is available here https://github.com/Calliernie/MPharmaTest

 ## Prerequisites
 Have the latest version of python installed on your device\